Hopkins Academy: Academics

 Since the inception of the Massachusetts Comprehensive Assessment System (MCAS), Hopkins Academy has consistently scored among the top schools in Massachusetts.
 In 2008, The Boston Globe ranked Hopkins' 10th graders (under the title "Hadley Public Schools") 2nd in mathematics and tied for 33rd in ELA in the state of Massachusetts.
 The school maintains a particular strength in mathematics, despite not having a specialized math program or an accelerated student population (such as the Massachusetts Academy of Math and Science at WPI).
 In fact, Hopkins' 10th graders have scored near-perfect MCAS composite performance index (CPI) ratings for math in the past (99.4 in 2007).

 This success is generally attributed to small learning communities which yield a low student to teacher ratio.
 Many of Hopkins' graduates pursue 4-year degrees at prominent universities throughout the United States.

 In January 2010, U.S. News & World Report gave Hopkins a Bronze Medal on its list of the Top High Schools in America.
 Thirty-seven Massachusetts high schools made the list, but Hopkins was one of only two (along with Greenfield High School) located geographically west of Worcester.

 Despite above average MCAS scores, the school did not meet state mandated targets for equal education.
 The school met targets for the "White" and "Low Income" demographics, but failed to achieve the target in other areas.

 Athletics and extracurricular activities

 The school offers many sports, such as baseball, basketball, booster club, cheerleading, cross country, golf, softball and equestrian teams; all of which compete in the MIAA Division IV Hampshire League.
 Hopkins' athletic rival is Smith Academy in nearby Hatfield, Massachusetts.
 Hopkins also has a music program comprising a marching band, pep band, and jazz band.
-There are also many clubs at Hopkins Academy, including Diversity Club, Drama Club, and Ski Club.
+There are also many clubs at Hopkins Academy, including Diversity Club, Drama Club, Game Club, and Ski Club.